AlexStack/React-Hook-Redux-Saga-Webpack-Starter/readme.md

 ## What included?

--   Lots of React required packages, such as react-dom, reux, saga, hook, webpack ...
+-   Lots of React required packages, such as react-dom, redux, saga, hook, webpack ...
 You do not need install them again, use them directly in your code.
--   Using webpack to combine and output the js file, tidy and clear and flexible.
+-   Using webpack to export the compiled js file, tidy and clear and flexible.
 -   **npm run dev** will automatically open a local dev demo page which can detect js file changes and show the result immediately.
 -   Clear React file & folder structures, won't confuse you at all.